-In the first phase of this development, Lyttelton Port Company is proposing to provide a modern floating marina in Dampier Bay with up to 200 berths.
-This could be expanded after more of the Inner Harbour wharves are demolished during the Port's redevelopment.
-Phases 1 and 2 of the marina development are provided for as a permitted activity in this Recovery Plan.
+In the first phase of this development, LPC has proposed to provide a modern floating-pontoon marina in Dampier Bay with up to 200 berths, and this could be further expanded after more of the Inner Harbour wharves are demolished during the Port's redevelopment.
+The marina development is provided for as a permitted activity in this Plan.

 Some commercial development is also provided for in Dampier Bay.
-This Plan ensures, however, that any commercial development along the Dampier Bay waterfront will be limited in size and type up to 2026, so as not to compete with the Lyttelton town centre.
-This commercial development is dependent on Lyttelton Port Company finding development partners, but better public access to the waterfront will be achieved whether or not this occurs.
+This Plan, ensures, however, that any commercial development along the Dampier Bay waterfront will be limited in size and type up to 2026, so as not to compete with the Lyttelton town centre.
+This commercial development is dependent on LPC finding development partners, but better public access to the waterfront will be achieved whether or not this occurs.

-This Recovery Plan ensures there will be safe, convenient, high-quality public access to the waterfront, in perpetuity, through an agreement between Environment Canterbury, Christchurch City Council and Lyttelton Port Company that will be signed within three months of the Recovery Plan receiving Ministerial approval.
+This Recovery Plan ensures there will be safe, convenient, high-quality public access to the waterfront, in perpetuity, through an agreement between Environment Canterbury, the Christchurch City Council and LPC that will be signed within three months of the Recovery Plan receiving Ministerial approval.
 A legal mechanism to secure public waterfront access at Dampier Bay will be implemented by July 2021.
-Physical improvements to waterfront access will be progressive as Port operations move east and Lyttelton Port Company develops the adjoining Dampier Bay commercial area.
+Physical improvements to waterfront access will be progressive as Port operations move east and LPC develops the adjoining Dampier Bay commercial area.

-TRAFFIC AND NORWICH QUAY
+TRAFFIC/NORWICH QUAY